Parents' Bill of Rights

 - Parents can expect that educational agency workers who handle PII will receive annual training on applicable federal and state laws, regulations, educational agency’s policies and safeguards which will be in alignment with industry standards and best practices to protect PII

 - In the event that the District engages a third-party provider to deliver student educational services, the contractor or subcontractors will be obligated to adhere to State and Federal Laws to safeguard student PII.
-Parents can request information about third-party contractors by contacting John J. Voerg, Data Protection Officer, 845-943-3007, email@example.com, 21 Wynkoop Place, Kingston, NY 12401 or can access the information on the district’s website (currently under construction).
+Parents can request information about third-party contractors by contacting Dr. Paul J. Padalino, Data Protection Officer, 845-943-3007, firstname.lastname@example.org, 21 Wynkoop Place, Kingston, NY 12401 or can access the information on the district’s website.